Why did Japan take so long to start vaccination against Covid-19 despite the impending Olympics? | ExBulletin

 The first Covid-19 vaccination in Japan has been given to 3.7 million front-line healthcare professionals with the goal of vaccination of the elderly in April.

-The Government of Japan called on half of the doctors and nurses in the first round to keep an “observation diary” and monitor side effects for seven weeks after receiving both vaccines.
+The Government of Japan has requested that half of the doctors and nurses in the first round keep an “observation diary” to monitor side effects for seven weeks after receiving both vaccines.

 Vaccine deployment is currently underway, but the medical community is concerned about vaccine resistance.
-That’s why a group of doctors, including New York-based Yuji Yamada, has launched a promotional campaign to encourage Japanese people to get Covid-19 shots, using cartoon dogs.
+That’s why a group of doctors, including New York-based Yuji Yamada, has launched a promotional campaign to encourage Japanese people to get Covid-19 shots.
+They do it with a cartoon dog.

 In a lab coat, Koshien is a Shiba Inu-inspired chatbot tasked with reassuring skeptics by answering vaccine questions.
 The name Korawa comes from the Japanese word for “coronavirus” and “vaccine”.

-So far, more than 55,000 people have signed up for the app, 70% of whom are women.
+To date, more than 55,000 people have signed up for the app, 70% of whom are women.
 According to Yamada, the Japanese media initially reported on the potential side effects of the vaccine.
-“These could have triggered women who tend to take the risk of vaccines more seriously, and therefore women are using more (apps),” he said.
+“These could have triggered women who tend to take the risk of vaccines more seriously, so women used more (apps),” he said.

 Vaccination Minister Kono has cast his support behind the app, but the government has not yet released its own public message.